-Certain information in the Information Materials may constitute "analogous information" as defined in NI 51-101, including, but not limited to, information relating to the areas in geographical proximity to the lands held by TAG.
+Certain information in this news release may constitute "analogous information" as defined in NI 51-101, including, but not limited to, information relating to areas with similar geological characteristics to the lands held by TAG.
 Such information is derived from a variety of publicly available information from government sources, regulatory agencies, public databases or other industry participants (as at the date stated therein) that TAG believes are predominantly independent in nature.
 TAG believes this information is relevant as it helps to define the reservoir characteristics in which TAG may hold an interest.
-TAG is unable to confirm that the analogous information was prepared by a qualified reserves evaluator or auditor or in accordance with the Canadian Oil and Gas Evaluator Handbook.
+TAG is unable to confirm that the analogous information was prepared by a qualified reserves evaluator or auditor and in accordance with the Canadian Oil and Gas Evaluation Handbook.
 Such information is not an estimate of the reserves or resources attributable to lands held or to be held by TAG and there is no certainty that the reservoir data and economics information for the lands held by TAG will be similar to the information presented therein.
 The reader is cautioned that the data relied upon by TAG may be in error and/or may not be analogous to TAG's land holdings.